 - These are stored in persistent storage so that the same can be used in subsequent boots

-A new type of claiming, called Assisted Claiming has been added, in order to make the claiming for ESP32 simpler.
+Assisted Claiming is driven via the phone apps and can be used by all platforms that support BLE, but is the default only for ESP32.
 It is built on top of the host driven claiming APIs, with the difference being that the actual payloads are generated and parsed by the device, instead of the host.
 No setup like that for Host driven claiming is required.
 Just ensure that you have the latest phone apps and the latest esp-rainmaker code from GitHub, with Assisted Claiming and BLE provisioning enabled from menuconfig.

 - idf.py menuconfig -> ESP RainMaker Config -> Use Assisted Claiming.